DizkoDan/cyberjunx-chirpy-test/_posts/2010-06-19-traffic-on-the-beltway-is-asst.md

 ---
 id: 1167
-title: 'Traffic on the beltway is asst...'
+title: 'Traffic on the beltway is asst'
 date: '2010-06-19T11:37:40-04:00'
 author: DizkoDan
 layout: post